srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

 the user's home directory (~/.srs).

 The following execution instructions are for users that have the appropriate RF-hardware to simulate a network.
-If you would like to test use srsLTE without RF-hardware please see the ZeroMQ application note.
+If you would like to test the use of srsLTE without RF-hardware please see the ZeroMQ application note.
 This can be found here: https://docs.srslte.com/en/latest/app_notes/source/